adeliafebriani/Tijarah-Blockchain-Notes/Chapter 2/Public, Private & Consortium Blockchains.md

    * MaalChain
 4. Use Cases: Ideal for applications that require transparency and security like cryptocurrencies

-### Private Blockchains: visible to authorized participants
+### Private Blockchains
 1. Definition: Permission networks where the access is **controlled by an organization or a consortium of organizations**.
 They are not open to the public.
 2. Characteristics:
    * Privacy is a priority
+   * Transaction are visible to authorized participants
    * The rules of the network are set by the controlling organization(s)
    * Use more efficient consensus mechanisms since the number of participating nodes is smaller and more trusted.
 4. Examples: